SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/software_description.rst

          flux data will be ignored.
 This option is primarily for faster testing and/or quicklook, when the full data product is not required.

+   - Scan resampling parameters

+      -  *Use scan reduction before resample*: If set, an iterative scan reduction will be performed to attempt to remove residual correlated gain and noise before resampling.

+      -  *Save intermediate scan product*: If set, the scan product will be saved to disk as a FITS file, for diagnostic purposes.

+      -  *Scan options*: Parameters to pass to the scan reduction.
+         Enter as key=value pairs, space-separated.

    - Spatial resampling parameters

+      -  *Create map in detector coordinates*: If set, data are combined in arsecond offsets from the base position, rather than in sky coordinates.
+         If not set, detector coordinates are used for nonsidereal targets and sky coordinates otherwise.

       -  *Spatial oversample*: This parameter controls the resolution of the output spatial grid, with reference to the assumed FWHM at the observed wavelength.